In this post, we’ll see how to clear Google Play Store search history. Let’s get started.

 To delete an individual search: Find the search you like to remove.
-Hit the Overflow menu beside it and then hit “Delete” option.
-In the confirmation popup, hit “Delete.”
+Hit the Overflow menu beside it and then hit the “Delete” option.
+In the confirmation pop-up, hit “Delete.”

 To remove all at once (remember that this will delete searches, app visits in the Play Store along with the Play Store visit):

-Hit Hamburger icon at the top > Delete activity by.
+- Hit the Hamburger icon at the top > Delete activity by.

-Open the drop-down list above “Delete” option.
+- Open the drop-down list above the “Delete” option.
 Select “Google Play Store.”